Landmaker: Ports

-In addition to a very accurate port of the arcade version ("Arcade Mode"), the PlayStation version also contains new single player ("Puzzle Mode") and multiplayer ("Battle Mode") modes, using 3D graphics.
-Gameplay uses the same basic rules, but these modes are otherwise separate from the arcade version.
+In addition to an accurate port of the arcade version ("Arcade Mode"), the PlayStation version also contains new single player ("Puzzle Mode") and multiplayer ("Battle Mode") modes, using 3D graphics.
+Gameplay is somewhat similar to the arcade version and even uses the same basic rules, but these two modes have nothing else in common with the arcade version.

 Reception

 In Japan, Game Machine listed Landmaker on their October 1, 1998 issue as being the fourteenth most-successful arcade game of the month.